|

 Before using Aciphex inform your doctor or pharmacist of all prescription and over-the-counter medicine that you are taking.
 Drug interactions can result in unwanted side effects or prevent a medicine from doing its job.
 Inform your doctor of any other medical conditions, allergies, pregnancy, or breast feeding.
 Tell your doctor if you have or have ever had liver or kidney disease.
 Contact your doctor or pharmacist if you have any questions or concerns about using Aciphex.

-Additional Monitoring of Your Dose or Condition May Be Needed If You Are Taking
+Additional Monitoring of Your Dose or Condition May Be Needed If You Are Taking:

 - Digoxin (Lanoxin)